armadail/Microbit-Windows-Minecraft/README.md

 - this includes
     - the minecraft-pi mod
     - python installed in the correct directory so you can run python scripts in game
-    - c) sample scripts, good for a hello world test
+    - sample scripts, good for a hello world test

 ![tlauncher](/images/tlauncher.PNG)

-if there are no errors, run minecraft through the tlauncher type */py donut* and a donut made from glass and water should appear around you
+if there are no errors, run minecraft through the tlauncher type **/py donut** and a donut made from glass and water should appear around you

 ![tlauncher](/images/tlauncher.PNG)

-### 3) Navigate into your working directory press *Windows-R*, type *%appdata%\.minecraft*, press enter.
+### 3) Navigate into your working directory press **Windows-R**, type **%appdata%\.minecraft**, press enter.

-- go to the *mcpipy* folder and you will see the sample code that has come along with RaspberryJamMod-Installer.exe
+- go to the **mcpipy** folder and you will see the sample code that has come along with RaspberryJamMod-Installer.exe
-- this is where all your programs will go if you want to run them inside minecraft by typing */py myprogram*
+- this is where all your programs will go if you want to run them inside minecraft by typing **/py myprogram**

 ### 4) Open VScode, it is free to download through https://code.visualstudio.com/